ieg-vienna/TimeBench/start.md

         4. Source Git Repository: set `URI` to `git@github.com:ieg-vienna/TimeBench.git`<br>
             Do not change anything else!
 Leave user `git` and password ` `!
         5. Branch Selection: you only need `master` and can add others later
-        6. Select a directory where Git should store local repositories (only at first use of Eclipse Git Team Provider).
+        6. Select a directory where git should store local repositories (only at first use of Eclipse Git Team Provider).
             This should be outside your Eclipse workspace directory!
             I use `/home/rind/scm`.
         7. Local Destination: accept default values
         8. Select a wizard to use for importing projects: `Import as general project`
         9. Import projects: accept default -- we will overwrite that in a minute

-        Alternatively, you can use your favorite Git client and then import as `Existing Projects into Workspace`.
+        Alternatively, you can use your favorite git client and then import as `Existing Projects into Workspace`.

     3. Convert TimeBench to a Java project